NYCPlanning/labs-starter-app/README.md

 ## Deployment

-{Description of what type of hosting environmen is required, and steps for how Labs deploys -- e.g `git push dokku master`.}
+{Description of what type of hosting environment is required, and steps for how Labs deploys -- e.g `git push dokku master`.}

 ## Contact us